 Life can be hard for a Miami club kid.
 It's not all champagne and bathroom-stall snow showers.
 Sometimes your favorite place is marked by developers and reduced to rubble overnight.
 Sometimes you love a place but no one else seems to care, and it slowly fades into nothingness, prompting half-hearted queries like, "Is that place even still open?"

 1. Club Space.
-Space: The final frontier.
+Space: the final frontier.
 It's the place all good nights go to transform into holy-shit-how-am-I-still-standing afternoons.
-This is a once-a-week establishment (open only Saturdays), but it's all-nighter vibes are illustrious and infamous.
-The Terrace is a hallowed place where you can dance well after the sun rises.
-The Ground is its new live music venue on the first floor.
-It's found renewed spirit since the guys behind III Points, Link, and Miami Rebels took over.
-The biggest names in trance and house music love to drop legendary, record-breaking sets at Space.
-It's more than 15 years old, and Miami is lucky to have it.
-34 NE 11th St., Miami; 305-375-0001; clubspace.com.
+Though it doesn't operate throughout the week, Space is open for special events and should be your go-to spot for weekend all-nighters.
+The Terrace is a hallowed area where you can dance well after the sun rises.
+Whether you're catching a resident DJ or a special guest performance, the music and vibes will keep your ass shaking all night.
+The Ground is Space's poppin' live-music venue on the first floor that Miami didn't know it needed.
+It has found renewed spirit since the guys behind III Points and Link Miami Rebels took over.
+The biggest names in trance and house love to drop legendary, record-breaking sets at Space.
+It's more than 18 years old, and the Magic City is lucky to have it.
+34 NE 11th St., Miami; 786-357-6456; clubspace.com.

 2. E11even.
-It's part cabaret, part megaclub, all rap-music-video fantasyland.
+It's part cabaret, part megaclub, and all rap-music-video fantasyland.
 E11even is the party that never stops.
-The 24-hour club has been open round-the-clock since February 2014.
+The 24-hour club has been open round-the-clock since February 2014 and is ready for your all-night ragers any night of the week.
 It's a hedonistic playground of the highest order.
 Yes, there are topless dancers, but there are also former Cirque du Soleil aerial performers and state-of-the-art lighting and sound.
 It's a double-decker party palace with a rooftop lounge and restaurant.
 It's constantly booking highly rated EDM acts.
 Drake performed at E11even's New Year's 2016 shindig.
 It's not your average bachelor-party spot, but it's basically every Miami nightlife stereotype rolled into one odd but undeniably delicious burrito.
 Everyone must go at least once — that's an official Miami rule.
 29 NE 11th St., Miami; 305-829-2911; 11miami.com.

-4. 1306.
+3. 1306.
 Whether you want to chill out with a cocktail at the classy indoor bar or get down and dirty in the fresh air of the back patio, 1306 has something for everyone.
-Brought to you by the same people who made Grand Central a legend of downtown's old scene, this place has been known to book trivia nights, dancehall parties, big-ticket DJ sets, and the always-fabulous Counter Corner.
-When things get busy, they're really busy, but you can escape the madness on the front porch.
+Brought to you by the people who made Grand Central, a legend of downtown's old scene, 1306 has been known to book trivia nights, jam nights, big-ticket DJ sets, and special performances you don't want to miss.
+Just last year, Charli XCX made her Femmebot Fantasy a reality here.
+Pop in any given night to escape your Miami woes.
+When things get busy, they're really busy, but head to the front porch to escape the madness.
 1306 N. Miami Ave., Miami 305-377-2277; 1306miami.com.

-5. Floyd.
+4. Floyd.
 Technically, it's part of Club Space, but Floyd boasts a whole different vibe.
-Craft cocktails and close quarters lend the dimly lit room a sultry mood, but if you come for one of the special events, the luxuriously decorated space rocks with the best of them.
-Offering genres ranging from lo-fi house to French-touch classics, Floyd is an elevated turn-up experience for those who like to boogie and look good doing it.
-34 NE 11th St., Suite B; 786-618-9447; floydmiami.com.
+Craft cocktails and close quarters lend the dimly lit room a classier, sultry mood, but if you come for one of the special events, the luxuriously decorated space rocks with the best of them.
+Offering genres from lo-fi house to French-touch classics, Floyd is an elevated turn-up experience for those who like to boogie and look good doing it.
+34 NE 11th St., Suite B, Miami; 786-618-9447; floydmiami.com.